My Approach

 The Challenge

 Most teams don’t struggle because they lack talent.
-They struggle because they’re not seeing the same thing.
+They’ struggle because they act on different things.

-It breaks through misalignment, assumptions, and the pressure to move faster than understanding.
+It compounds—through misalignment, assumptions, and the pressure to move fast.

 When that happens, everything drifts.